uxlfoundation/oneapi-construction-kit/.github/README.md

 ## LLVM artefact management

 Planned_testing workflows each use a particular llvm artefact according to llvm version, OS and architecture (e.g. llvm 19/20/21, Ubuntu_24, x86_64).
 The specific version to use and branch to reference are contained in the .yml workflow definition. llvm artefacts can be installed, built or accessed as pre-built artefacts from Github cache.
-The default behavour is to use a cached version where available with the cached version being built if it does not exist.
+They are handled as follows:
+- PR testing: llvm artefact is installed as needed.
+- Planned testing: a flag is set depending on whether the llvm version is stable.
+If the cache flag is set, cache is used with llvm artefact being built if required.
+If the flag is not set, the llvm artefact is always built.

 Support for future llvm artefact versions can be added by copying the latest planned_testing workflow definition and updating the llvm variables accordingly (e.g. 21 to 22).